covao/TatamiRacer/doc/HowToSetupSoftware.md

 ## - Method 1: WiFi setting in the Raspberry Pi Desktop (monitor and keyboard for Raspberry pi are required)
 1. Insert micro SD card into Raspi.
 2. Plug USB power supply of Raspi.
+3. Login Raspberry Pi Desktop
-3. Set Wifi configuration from Raspberry pi Desktop Please see [Wireless connectivity in the Raspberry Pi Desktop](https://bwww.raspberrypi.org/documentation/configuration/wireless/desktop.md)
+4. Set Wifi configuration from Raspberry pi Desktop Please see [Wireless connectivity in the Raspberry Pi Desktop](https://bwww.raspberrypi.org/documentation/configuration/wireless/desktop.md)
 ## - Method 2: WiFi setting by boot configuration file (Remote access is available without Raspi monitor and keyboard)
 1. Create wpa_supplicant.conf in the top of SD card then edit ssid and password by texteditor